withastro/docs/src/pages/en/tutorial/0-introduction/index.md

 You will use the **command line (terminal)** to create your Astro project and to run key commands to build, develop, and test your site.

 You can access the command line through a local terminal program for your operating system.
-Common applications include: **Terminal** (MacOS/Linux), **Command Prompt** (Windows), **Termux** (Android) and one of these will probably already be on your machine.
+Common applications include **Terminal** (MacOS/Linux), **Command Prompt** (Windows), and **Termux** (Android).
+One of these will probably already be on your machine.

 You will also need to have **Node.js** installed.
-To check to see whether you already have a compatible version installed
+To check to see whether you already have a compatible version (v.14.18.0, or v16.12.0 or higher) installed:

 1. Launch your terminal and type the following into the command line: